canonical/checkbox/checkbox-ng/docs/author/intro.rst

-ensure required external packages are installed, and we can also separate those dependencies; for instance, the provider used for server testing doesn't actually contain the server-specific test definitions (we try to keep all the test definitions in the Checkbox provider), but it does depend on all the packages needed for server testing.
-Most users will want the resource and Checkbox providers which contain many premade tests, but this organization allows shipping the tiny core and a fully customized provider without extraneous dependencies.
+ensure required external packages are installed, and we can also separate those dependencies; for instance, the provider used for server testing doesn't actually contain the server-specific test definitions (we try to keep all the test definitions in the CheckBox provider), but it does depend on all the packages needed for server testing.
+Most users will want the resource and CheckBox providers which contain many premade tests, but this organization allows shipping the tiny core and a fully customized provider without extraneous dependencies.